 One of the aspects of the scale model “culture” that I’ve always found interesting is the willingness that normally independent people have towards accepting what they read on a forum or magazine as “modeling fact”.
-Whether it be something about particulars colors, the minutiae of some internal detail, the accuracy of a kit, or whatever tidbit you can imagine, bits of information enter scale modeling group think and are seen as absolute.
+Whether it be something about particular colors, the minutiae of some internal detail, the accuracy of a kit, or whatever tidbit you can imagine, bits of information enter scale modeling group think and are seen as absolute.
 Even if they’re based on something with far less factual grounding than a Bigfoot sighting.

 Here’s an actual example of a conversation I overheard, sanitized to protect the innocent…. 🙂

 Modeler 1: “I heard that model kit is no good, so I decided not to build it.”

 Modeler 2: “Oh, did you read that in a kit review in a magazine?”

 Modeler 1: “No, some guy posted it on CyberFineHyper Forum.”